nkostopoulos/StochasticsLabPublic/README.md

 8) Radial Basis Function (RBF) and Support Vector Machine (SVM)
 9) Decision Trees and Random Forests
 10) Long Short-Term Memory (LSTM), Application in the DNS DDoS attack mitigation: the DNS Water Torture Attack use case

+Note: Some exercises are taken from online sources.